terraform-ibm-modules/terraform-ibm-scc-workload-protection-agent/README.md

 ### Prerequisite
 [Security and Compliance Center Workload Protection Instance](https://cloud.ibm.com/docs/workload-protection?topic=workload-protection-getting-started#getting-started-step2) must be provision beforehand.
 Instance can be deployed with [terraform-ibm-scc-workload-protection](https://github.com/terraform-ibm-modules/terraform-ibm-scc-workload-protection) module.

-### Known limitations

-The SCC Workload Protection Agent module has the following limitations:

-- Runtime Scanner (part of a Node Analyzer) makes a call to Cloud Object Storage to pull a vulnerability database.
-The Cloud Object Storage endpoint is constructed based on the `api_endpoint` value (private or public).
-Inside private VPC only `direct` endpoint can be used for Cloud Object Storage connection, which Runtime Scanner currently doesn't support.
-Therefore, to make SCC WPA work inside a VPC a subnet with public access (attached public gateway) must be used.
-Work is underway to remove the requirement to pull the database from Cloud Object Storage.

 ### Usage